damienstuart/trapex/README.md

 filter * * 10.66.48.1 * * * forward 192.168.7.12:162
 filter * * 10.66.48.1 * * * break

-# Or combine the 2 above into a single filter line by adding "break" using
+# Or combine the two lines above into a single filter line by adding "break" using
 # the optional second argument:
 #
 filter * * 10.66.48.1 * * * forward 192.168.7.12:162 break